databrary/policies/sops.md

 ![Figure 1: Levels of Access](levels-of-access.png)

+> At what granularity do these access levels need to be enforced?
+Does a user need to be able to set individual permissions on each data file, or is setting one per study (dataset) sufficient.
+> I can't think of any use cases that require more fine-grained control.

 #### Types of Access, User Accounts and Privileges

 There are three types of access to Databrary's assets: *browsing*, *downloading*, and *contributing*.
 Individuals who wish only to browse Databrary's public/unrestricted assets may do so without registering with Databrary, however the system will log access by internet protocol (IP) addresses (see Access Logging).
 Unregistered individuals may not comment in Databrary's comment sections.
 Individuals who wish to browse Databrary's restricted, but open assets must apply for a member account.